jbarroso/clean-code/README.md

 ## Vertical Ordering
 Downward direction => flow from high level to low level
 ## Horizontal Formatting
-Programmers cleary prefer short lines.
+Programmers clearly prefer short lines.
 **Keep your lines short!**
 **Limit 120 characters**
 You should never have to scroll to the right